Financial-Times/content-tree/README.md

 ```

 **Layout** nodes are a generic component used to display a combination of other
-nodes (usually headings, images and paragraphs) in a visually distinctive way.
+nodes (headings, images and paragraphs) in a visually distinctive way.

 The `layoutName` acts as a sort of theme for the component.

-TODO: Editorial actually have named / well-defined components that all publish
-as layouts (InfoBox, Comparison, ImagePair, Timeline etc).
-At some point in the
-future, we should try and define these.

 ### `LayoutSlot`